 Select the Accounts tab.
 The OpEx Subcategory can be filtered to see what is being mapped in the account to which subcategory in the Operating Expenses.

 This is where the OpEx Categories and Subcategories get mapped to connect to the COA.
 Any time an expense is posted to any of these accounts mapped to an OpEx/CAM Category or Subcategory in STRATAFOLIO, the expense will go to the OpEx expense in the Leases it was added to.
-Multiple accounts can be utilized for one Subcategory, but only one Subcategory can be used per General Ledger account in QuickBooks.
+Multiple accounts can be used for a single Subcategory, but only one Subcategory can be used per General Ledger account in QuickBooks.
 In the given example, multiple Reimbursable Utilities accounts are all going to the CAM Subcategory for the OpEx.

 STRATAFOLIO cannot choose specific transaction lines from an account to be part of the OpEx or excluded.
-Please be sure the desired account is used appropriately and use Reimbursable and Non-Reimbursable/Operating accounts if any charges may be excluded from CAM.
+Please be sure the desired account is used appropriately, and use Reimbursable and Non-Reimbursable/Operating accounts if any charges may be excluded from CAM.
 Here is the Chart of Accounts we created based on best practices that we have researched in commercial real estate:

 To Update an Account